 Thank you for your consideration of our views.
-We believe that two of the witnesses, Professor Levitin and Deepak Gupta, can answer any questions that the committee may have but we are happy to engage further with you or your staff.
+We believe that one of the witnesses, Deepak Gupta, can answer any questions during the hearing that the committee may have but we are happy to engage further with you or your staff.